egel/egel.github.io/_posts/2025-06-13-k8s-cluster-with-debian-12-and-ansible.md

 ### Disable swap

+We have to disable swap on all machines.

+You may ask why this is needed?

+This is becasue to provide better predictability, as it's hard to predict how pod might utilize memory especially when swap is enabled.

-To not have hiccups in our cluster it's recommended to disable the swap .
+To not have hiccups in our cluster it's also recommended to disable the swap.

 ```yaml
 ---